vmleon/OracleATPGettingStarted/lab200/README.md

 # Lab 200: Set up a Virtual Machine

-Create a virtual machine in Oracle cloud allow you to have a consistent enviroment where you can test applications, and manage operations.
-It is the fundation of any system.
+Create a virtual machine in Oracle cloud allow you to have a consistent environment where you can test applications, and manage operations.
+It is the foundation of any system.
 And with Oracle Cloud it is very easy.

 ## Before you start

-We are going to SSH into our new linux instance.
+We are going to SSH into our new Linux instance.
 For that we need public and private SSH key.

 If you don't have one, please go ahead and follow the steps on the official documentation: